gichukipaul/PesaKit/README.md

 To start using Pesakit, follow these steps:
 - **Installation**:
    - In Xcode, navigate to ` File ` -> ` Add Package `.
-   - Enter the URL of the Pesakit repository: ` https://github.com/gichukipaul/PesaKit `.
+   - Enter the GIT URL of the Pesakit repository: ` https://github.com/gichukipaul/PesaKit `.
    - Choose the version or branch you want to use.
 Click `Next` and follow the prompts to complete the installation.
 - **Configuration and Authentication**:
    - Obtain your API key and secret from the [M-Pesa/Safaricom developer portal](https://developer.safaricom.co.ke).